Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli-commands.md

     polymer lint --rules=polymer-2

 This will lint all of the code in your project with the `polymer-2` ruleset, which is appropriate for projects using Polymer 2.0.
-If your code is hybrid and should with with either Polymer 1.x or 2.x then `polymer-2-hybrid` is a better choice, as it will warn you about use of features that do not exist in Polymer 2.x.
+If your code is hybrid and should work with either Polymer 1.x or 2.x then `polymer-2-hybrid` is a better choice, as it will warn you about use of features that do not exist in Polymer 2.x.

 You can pass flags to the linter like `--rules` but even better is to put the configuration in `polymer.json` so that all you need to do is run `polymer lint`.
 Putting your configuration in `polymer.json` also means that other tools, like IDE plugins can use the same lint configuration.